techiviju/Python/README.md

-# Ubuntu
+#Python
-This code is written in my UBUNTU
+This is a Python codes